-Jennifer Lopez, Alex Rodriguez ‘Talking Marriage Just Weeks After Drake Split’
+Jennifer Lopez, Alex Rodriguez ‘Talking Marriage’ Just Weeks After Drake Split

 Jennifer Lopez is already talking marriage with Alex Rodriguez, it has been alleged.

-The pop star, who has only been seeing Rodriguez for two weeks, as FOX News reveals, is said to be head over in heels in love with the 41-year-old, who happens to be her first boyfriend since splitting from rapper Drake in February.
+The pop star, who has only been seeing Rodriguez for two weeks, as FOX News reveals, is said to be head over heels in love with the 41-year-old, who happens to be her first boyfriend since splitting from rapper Drake in February.

 According to Hollywood Life, Jennifer Lopez’s love life couldn’t be going any better.
 Her career is on top and her personal life is doing just as great — Jennifer feels smitten by Alex, and while their romance is still fresh, she’s convinced that they’ll be together for a very long time.